thomir/l/README.md

    'lxc-container-name' somewhere between your current working directory and /.
    This allows you to use the same container name for a whole subsection of your home directory (for example a number of related bzr branches).

+   If you don't have lxc containers configured in DNS, you can use the container IP address instead.
- * You must have SSH set up so 'ssh <container_name>' does the correct thing.
+ * You must have SSH set up so `ssh <container_name>` does the correct thing.
    You probably also want to have your ssh key added to the container, so you're not prompted for a password every time you run this script.